 Seeds to Sow in June

 Are you aware that 97% of the vegetable varieties we used to enjoy were lost during an 80-year period from 1903 to 1983?
-We’re 40 years down that road and the numbers haven’t improved.
+Over 40 years later, the situation has not improved.
 Beginning in 1965, there was a push to market crops that could be made into hybrids, a model that attracted giant chemical companies into the seed business.
-They protected their investments in seed with patents that prevent farmers and backyard gardeners from saving them.
-Because the commercial success of the hybrid seed model, today 50% of the world’s seed resources are owned by the top four chemical companies.
+They protected their investments in seed with patents that prevent farmers and gardeners from saving them.
+Because the commercial success of the hybrid seed model, today 60% of the world’s seed resources are owned by just four chemical companies.
 This is the opposite of regenerative agriculture.
-Nature inherently thwarts this model, fortunately.
-And her design will withstand the test of time, and climate.
+Fortunately, nature’s design inherently thwarts this model.
+And her design will withstand the test of time, and the challenges of a changing climate.

-The consolidation of small seed companies arising from a push for hybridized varieties beginning in 1965 has resulted in 50% of the world’s seed owned by the top four global chemical companies.
-Image: Phil Howard, MSU.
+The consolidation of small seed companies arising from a push for hybridized varieties beginning in 1965 has resulted in 60% of the world’s seed owned by the top four global chemical companies.
+Image: Phil Howard, MSU, 2018.
 Click image for more.

 ~~~~